 - Laser printer

 Home and office-based businesses find laser printers affordable.
-However, please note that the durability of labels printed by the laser techno can vary from hot/cold environments to office ones.
+However, please note that the durability of labels printed by the laser techno, according to the enlightening bits of information found on laser level advisor, can vary from hot/cold environments to office ones.
 These label printers are incredibly cheap but have fewer functionalities as well.
 The average price is as low as 135 AUD.

 Laser sheets work on dry toners as well as coloured inks.
 This means you can produce black and white as well as coloured labels using a laser printer.
 The quality of laser-printed names is quite good.
 These labels can withstand UV environments but may degrade in chemical atmospheres.